irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 |  Gilza | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Stoic.png)  |

 ### Changes Summary
-Most of the changes are numerical, for the most part reducing effectiveness of this perk deck slightly, specifically for the first card.
-(Main reason - COPYCAT, second reason - this deck is a bit too good)
+All the changes are numerical, for the most part reducing effectiveness of this perk deck, mainly by nerfing it's ability to consistently heal.
-- Card 1: Changed direct and indirect damage split from 75% to 70% to increase incoming damage taken.
-Reduced DOT part of the damage split to 10 seconds from 11.2 (12 is vanilla's inaccuracy) to make DOT go down faster, dealing more damage.
+- Card 1: Changed direct to indirect damage split from 75% to 70% to increase incoming damage taken.
+Reduced damage-over-time part of the damage split to 10 seconds from 11.2 (12 is vanilla's inaccuracy) to make DOT go down faster, dealing more damage.
 - Card 7: Cooldown gain while at low health reduced from 2 to 1.5 seconds to compensate new threshold of 45%.
 This skill should now activate much more often, improving survivability as compensation for the nerfs in the first perk card.
 - Card 9: Similarly to card 7, this is a compensation for the first card, to make healing slightly better, since you now take more direct damage, and DOT damage you get is drained faster.

-Overall this deck should feel about the same, but you may wanna play it slightly more carefully, since you take a bit more damage now.
+Overall this deck should feel about the same, but you should play it more carefully, since you take more damage faster, leading to worse damage taken to healed ratio.
+Self healing skills are practically mandatory now.

 ### Build(s) to try
 Barebone skills - First aid kits fit this perk deck the best, so you should almost always run them.
 Hostage taker and partners in crime also benefit this deck extremely well.

 Build 1 - Meta Slave https://pd2builder.netlify.app/?s=0R0H00xk1400380-6305g000100&p=i&a=3&t=c&d=53
 Gilza's revision of classic stoic izhma build.
+But you can run other guns than izhma now.
+You can replace die hard for up you go skill if you want to conserve your first aid kit usage after being revived, at the cost of slighlty lowered total health.
 Weapons to use:
 155 primary shotgun and a 325 secondary shotgun.
 Use flechette on the secondary shotgun to deal with snipers.
 Use tazer or a 35 damage class melee.
 Secondary deployable can be switched out to anything current heist/lobby requires most.
-Keep your total detection <25.
+Use either tazer or a poison melee weapon for utility, or run weapon butt for highest concealment bonus.
+Keep total detection <25.

 # Tag Team (2/5):